karlrobeck/api-bridge-prototype/README.md

 2. How to To use the api-bridge-prototype
 3. File structure
 4. Scopes
+    - Course Scopes
+    - Student Scopes
-4. Registration and Authorization Flow
+5. Registration and Authorization Flow
+6. Example of connecting to the API

 # Purpose of the system